huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

   <img src="../assets/figures/candidates2_caruanavscarlsen.png">
 </figure>

-Here each line gives the probability that Caruana would win a classical game against Carlsen if we knew that the game was not drawn.
+Here, each line gives the probability that Caruana would win a classical game against Carlsen if we knew that the game was not drawn.
+In other words, the draw probability is discarded and the players' win probabilities are rescaled proprtionally to sum up to 100%.
 It looks like Caruana has gained some ground since the 2018 match.
 Some lines even cross the 50% threshold, indicating that Caruana would be favoured to win, although overall the model still prefers Carlsen by a comfortable margin.